 Once a definition and scope of replacement plan has been completed, staff will return to the Board to provide a detailed overview of the plans prior to proceeding with negotiations with the Insurer.
-It is anticipated that a full scope of replacement plan will be completed by Fall 2010.

 Staff will return to the Board and report on the status of the emergency project within 14 days, as required by the Public Contract Code until the action is terminated.